POLOCALC/lager/README.md

 Press **Ctrl+C** to stop any running script gracefully; telemetry logging will be stopped and devices disconnected cleanly.

-Each run creates a timestamped folder under `data/` containing the log file and a copy of the configuration used.
-A `data/current` symlink is automatically updated to point to the latest run folder.
+Each run creates a timestamped folder under `parameters.DATA_PATH` containing the log file and a copy of the configuration used.
+A `current` symlink is automatically updated to point to the latest run folder.

 ---